This item is eligible for free shipping on orders over $99.99

 Like all Thixo models, the Low Viscosity version (or 'LV') comes in a 185ml cartridge that fits most standard caulking guns.
 You simply attach included mixing tips and squeeze the caulking gun handle to dispense a bead of perfectly mixed translucent paste epoxy.

 Note: For use in manual caulking guns only.
+Do not use with pneumatic gun.

 NOTE: Thixo cartridges have a slightly offset nozzle that fits most, but not all, caulk guns.
 Caulking applicators used with Thixo need to have a hole large enough for the mixing tip; cartridges won't fit applicators with only a small hole for the nozzle.
 For best results, use a caulk gun with an 8 to 1 thrust ratio or higher.